priyanshujoshii/Face-Recognition/README.md

 => FaceRecognition :- conda install -c akode face_recognition_models

-Note: Please install opencv-contrib-python package instead of opencv-contrib as it contains the main modules and also contrib modules.
+Note: Install opencv-contrib-python package instead of opencv-contrib as it contains the main modules and also contrib modules.

 ## How to run code